 Having great looking skin is a priority for many people who use skin care and makeup products on a regular basis.
-There are a myriad of products you can use to help make your skin look healthy, but there is more to skin care than buying every product in sight hoping for a miracle.
+There is a myriad of products you can use to help make your skin look healthy, but there is more to skin care than buying every product in sight hoping for a miracle.
 That is totally unnecessary and while there are many products I do recommend, it’s not just what you use that makes the difference, it’s what you do.
 Read on for my tips and tricks to get healthy, glowing skin.
-Also be sure to Pin the infographic above so you have you skin care cheat sheet handy whenever you need it!
+Also, be sure to Pin the infographic above so you have your skin care cheat sheet handy whenever you need it!

 WASH, TONE, MOISTURIZE

 We’ll start with the basics: wash, tone, and moisturize in that order.
 If nothing else, you MUST follow these 3 steps morning and night.
 Your skin will thank you for it by looking and feeling noticeably better.
 A freshly cleansed, toned, and moisturized face just feels so good at the end of the day!
 It preps your skin for easier makeup application in the morning too!

 Adding a mask to your skincare routine 2-3 times a week is also a great idea.
 Masks can specifically address any skincare concerns you may have.

 One more product you can add to your regular skincare routine is a serum.
 Serums can be used morning and evening after cleansing, before moisturizing.
 Read your specific serum’s instructions, as the frequency of application, may differ.